solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ```

 ### OpenAPI schema validation on CRDs
-Since Gloo v1.8, CRDs are given OpenAPI schemas.
+CRDs are given OpenAPI schemas.
 This way, the kube `api-server` (validation webhook) will refuse _Custom Resources_ with invalid definitions.

 ### More validation hooks
 In addition to the CRD schemas, Gloo can perform a deeper inspection of the _Custom Resources_.